Can I visit without joining? What does it cost to visit? When do you meet?

 Here is a dues table to show you how much you would owe.

 |Join Month||Membership Expires on||Cost|

 |July||March 31 following year||$101.00|

 |September||March 31 following year||$83.00|

 |October||Sept 30 following year||$128.00|

 |December||Sept 30 following year||$110.00|

 This single fee covers your dues for our club, dues for Toastmasters International, and both the Competent Communicator manual and the Competent Leadership manual.
 If you are transferring from another club and already have these books, you can continue to use them.
-Just let us know and we will give you a $20 discount on your dues.
+Just let us know when you apply to join and we will give you a $20 discount on your dues.